MurrayData/ObjectNet/ObjectNet/README.md

 # ObjectNet

-An object oriented library to create neural networks in C++ written in 1993
+An object oriented library to create neural networks in C++ written on Valentine's Day in 1993

 | File | Description          |
 | ------- | ---------------- |